Going back to work after stroke

 Tel: 0345 103 7172

-Different Strokes supports younger str survivors with information, support groups and fitness activities.
+Different Strokes supports younger stroke survivors with information, support groups and fitness activities.

 Equality and Human Rights Commission (EHRC)